 While it's rare, there's always a chance your bill could be wrong.
 Get a copy of your most recent energy bill and check:

-If it's actual or estimated: If your bill is estimated, it's based on typical usage rather than what you've actually used.
+If your bill is estimated, it's based on typical usage rather than what you've actually used.
 Take a new meter reading and contact your supplier to update your account.

-If you're on the right tariff: Check the name of your tariff on your most recent bill matches up to previous copies.
-You may have been put on a variable tariff by accident, which means you'll pay more for your energy.
+Check the tariff on your most recent bill matches up to previous copies.
+You may have come to the end of a fixed tariff and been automatically rolled on to an expensive standard variable tariff, which means you'll pay more for your energy.

-It sounds obvious, but checking your energy bills is vital if you want to avoid being overcharged.
-Pop them in a folder if you get them in the post, or set time aside each month to log in to your online account.
+It sounds obvious but checking your energy bills is vital if you want to avoid being overcharged.
+Pop them in a folder if you get them in the post or set time aside each month to log in to your online account.